Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Minimal continuous-time Markov chains, their long-term behaviour and stationary distributions

-In practice, the chain $X=\{X(t)\}_{t\geq0}$ mentioned in Sec.~\ref{sec:stationary} is often constructed by running the Gillespie Algorithm\cite{Gillespie1976,Kendall1950,Feller1940}: sample a state $x$ from an \emph{initial distribution} $\lambda:=\{\lambda(x)\}_{x\in\s}$ and start the chain at a state $x$.
-If $q(x)$ in \eqref{eq:qmatrix} is zero, leave the chain at the $x$ for all time.
-Otherwise, wait an exponentially distributed amount of time with mean $1/q(x)$, sample $y\neq x$ from the probability distribution $\{q(x,y)/q(x)\}_{y\neq x}$, and update the chain's state to $y$ (we say that the chain \emph{jumps} from $x$ to $y$ and we call the time at which it jumps the \emph{jump time}).
+In practice, the chain $X=(X(t))_{t\geq0}$ in Sec.~\ref{sec:stationary} is often constructed by running the Gillespie Algorithm\cite{Gillespie1976,Kendall1950,Feller1940}, i.e., one starts the chain from a state $x$ sampled from an \emph{initial distribution} $\lambda:=(\lambda(x))_{x\in\s}$.
+If $q(x):=-q(x,x)$ in \eqref{eq:qmatrix}--\eqref{eq:qmatrix2} is zero, leave the chain at the $x$ for all time.
+Otherwise, wait an exponentially distributed amount of time with mean $1/q(x)$, sample $y\neq x$ from the probability distribution $(q(x,y)/q(x))_{y\neq x}$, and update the chain's state to $y$ (we say that the chain \emph{jumps} from $x$ to $y$ and we call the time at which it jumps the \emph{jump time}).
 Repeat these steps starting from $y$ instead of $x$.
-All random variables sampled must be independent of each other, see\cite[Sec.~2.3]{Kuntz2018} for a more detailed construction.
+All random variables sampled must be independent of each other.

 If $T_n$ denotes the $n^{th}$ jump time, then the limit